Create a Rain Garden

-- Locate the garden at least 25 feet from septic systems.
+- Locate rain gardens at least 25 feet from septic systems.

 - Avoid placing rain gardens directly under trees to prevent conflicts with roots.

-- Avoid placing the garden on slopes where the elevation change is greater than 1 foot to every 12 feet
+- Avoid placing rain gardesn on slopes where the elevation change is greater than 1 foot to every 12 feet.

-- Avoid placing the rain garden in areas where water currently ponds.
+- Avoid placing rain gardens in areas where water currently ponds.
 Standing water is an indication that the soil is slow to absorb water.

 - Consider where water from the garden will overflow during periods of heavy rainfall.
 Design the garden so that it does not overflow onto a neighbor’s property or directly into the street.
 Rain gardens can be designed so that overflow from one garden is directed to a second rain garden, bioswale or water feature.

-- Plant the garden.
 A rain garden is comprised of three wetness zones.
 In the lowest zone, plant species should be selected that can tolerate short periods of standing water as well as fluctuating water levels and dry conditions.
 In the middle zone, vegetation will need to tolerate both wet and dry conditions.
-And in the upper zone, along the outer edges of the berm, plants should be selected that prefer dryer conditions.
+In the upper zone, along the outer edges of the berm, plants should be selected that prefer dryer conditions.
 After planting, apply a 2 to 3 inch layer of organic mulch to reduce weeds and protect and enrich the soil.